JPBM135/.github/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-If you prefer to submit without logging in, send an email to [contact@jpbm.dev](mailto:contact@jpbm.dev).
+If you want to report a vulnerability, please send an email to [contact@jpbm.dev](mailto:contact@jpbm.dev).

 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.